 - Tyee salmon (Canada, USA)

 Puget Sound was once home to larger populations of Chinook and other salmon, with a greater diversity of traits than populations existing today.
-Only 22 of at least 37 historic Chinook populations remain in this ecosystem.
-The remaining Chinook salmon are only 10% of their historic numbers, with some populations as low as 1% of their historic peak.
-The decline in salmon is closely associated with the decline in the overall health of the Salish Sea and its contributing watersheds, habitat loss, and/or the lowered resilience of these ecosystems to climate change.
+Only 22 of at least 37 historic Chinook salmon populations remain in this ecosystem.
+The remaining Chinook salmon populations are at as little as 10% of their historic numbers.
+The decline in salmon is closely associated with harvest rates, decline in the overall health of the Salish Sea and its contributing watersheds, habitat loss, and/or the lowered resilience of these ecosystems to climate change.

 The importance of salmon to coastal First Nations and tribes is evident in every coastal archaeological dig in the Salish Sea ecosystem, dating back thousands of years.
-Salmon had been a constant and reliable part of the Coast Salish diet and religious practices.
-Reports suggest that Aboriginal harvest rates were not enough to depress salmon populations, but rather, that Aboriginal fishing practices actually amplified salmon abundance.
+Salmon have long been a constant and reliable part of the Coast Salish diet and cultural heritage.
+Reports suggest that harvest rates by the tribes were not enough to depress salmon populations, but rather, that their fishing practices amplified salmon abundance.

 Salmon provide food and support broader food-webs for a variety of wildlife, from bald eagles to killer whales to bears, and are a culturally invaluable food source for Puget Sound Tribes, First Nations, and our community as a whole.
 Chinook salmon in particular are the primary food source of the endangered Southern Resident Killer Whales (SRKWs).
 Because salmon die after spawning, their carcasses also provide abundant food and nutrients to plants and animals, including tiny aquatic insects and other invertebrates that in turn provide food for other animals.

 During their life cycle, salmon transfer energy and nutrients between the Pacific Ocean and freshwater and land habitats.
 Since Chinook are the largest salmonid, they contribute the largest amount of biomass (organic matter) per fish to the ecosystem.
 In fact, in areas that have experienced dramatic declines in salmon, there is a measurable deficit of nutrients to help support the ecosystem.

-Commercial salmon fisheries in the U.S. state and Canadian province bordering the Salish Sea were worth over $59 million in 2010, driven by an unusually high catch rate that year.
-From 2003 to 2009, the value ranged from $12.6 to $31.5 million (see chart below).
+Commercial and recreational salmon fisheries in the U.S. state and Canadian province bordering the Salish Sea were worth an average of $1.1 billion annually (GDP) from 2012 to 2015.
+From 2012 to 2015, this value ranged from $12.6 to $31.5 million (see chart below).

-The steep decline in Chinook salmon is associated with three main factors:
+The steep historical decline in Chinook salmon is associated with four main factors:

 Additional factors increasingly recognized as contributing to declining salmon populations include climate change, ocean conditions, and marine mammal interactions.

-Since Chinook habitat spans such a large area - from freshwater to the ocean - they are more likely to be impacted by changes in habitat that supports a key life cycle.
-Such changes have been particularly prominent in freshwater habitats as the condition of streams, rivers, lakes and wetlands have been lost or highly degraded through timber harvest, agricultural practices, urbanization, and stormwater pollution that has impacted both the quality and quantity of salmon habitat.
+Since Chinook salmon habitat spans such a large area - from freshwater to the open ocean - they are more likely to be impacted by changes in habitat that supports a key life cycle.
+Such changes have been particularly prominent in freshwater habitats as the condition of streams, rivers, lakes and wetlands have been lost or highly degraded through timber harvest, agricultural practices, urbanization, and stormwater pollution that has impacted both the quality and quantity of salmon habitats.

 Forecasted impacts from climate change on Chinook salmon include habitat changes, such as increased winter flooding, decreased summer and fall stream flows, and increased temperatures in streams and estuaries.
 Even small shifts in water temperature could alter the timing of migration, reduce growth, reduce availability of oxygen in the water, reduce availability of preferred food sources, and increase the susceptibility to toxins, parasites and disease.

-Salmon survival during their first few months at sea is linked to ocean conditions such as surface temperature and salinity (saltiness) - particularly in coastal and estuarine environments.
+Salmon survival during their first few months at sea is linked to ocean conditions such as surface water temperature and salinity (saltiness), particularly in coastal and estuarine environments.
 Ocean conditions can also affect food supplies, numbers of predators, and migratory patterns for Chinook salmon.
 Each of these factors affects marine survival of Chinook and their ability to return to their streams to spawn.